TravelMapping/HighwayData/hwy_data/LA/usala/README.md

 **Notes (individual highways)**

-LA8 is signed well along I-49, and signed partially along LA1, between I-49(103) and LA1200.
-The segment linking I-49 exit 103 to LA1 is considered LA8Spr by LA DOTD but is not signed as such, so it is not included in the set.
-Some LA8 signs remain on LA1, at least one with a TO banner, so these are being treated as remnants of a past routing.

 LA26 is signed W-E at its west end and S-N at its south end.

 LA29Spr is the western segment of LA26 (Chataignier St) within the one-way pair of US167/LA10 in Ville Platte.